wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-microsoft-365-foundational-principles-solution-areas/includes/4-privacy-principles.md

 Microsoft has six primary privacy principles:
 * **Control**.
 This means putting everyone in control of their own privacy with easy to use tools and clear choices.
 * **Transparency**.
-Being transparent abut data collection, and how data is being used, so that everyone can make informed decisions.
+Being transparent about data collection, and how data is being used, so that everyone can make informed decisions.
 * **Security**.
 Protecting the data that is entrusted to Microsoft through strong security and encryption.
 * **Strong legal protections**.
 Respecting local privacy laws and fighting for legal protection of users' privacy as a fundamental human right.
 * **No content-based targeting**.
 Not using email, chat, files, or other personal content to target advertising.